Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Simulation Study

-We briefly discuss the validity of different approximations.
-The rate conditions of theorem \ref{theorem:feasibleEVT} hold for both sample sizes by proposition \ref{proposition:ratesExtremeHalfUniformity} as the estimation noise has more moments than $\theta_i$.
-The sufficient conditions for theorem \ref{theorem:feasibleIVTnoiseless} hold only for a range of higher quantiles due to the relationship between $k$ and the quantile targeted in theorem \ref{theorem:feasibleIVTnoiseless}, see remark \ref{remark:dependenceonDelta}.
-For central order approximations, the rate conditions for validity of using raw data do not hold, especially in the second sample, see theorem \ref{theorem:JW}(1).
-The rate conditions for the analytical correction of \cite{Jochmans2019} hold in both samples.
+We briefly discuss the validity of the above approximations.
+For the extreme approximations, the rate conditions hold in light of proposition \ref{proposition:ratesExtremeHalfUniformity} --- the estimation noise has more moments than $\theta_i$.
+For intermediate approximations, the rate conditions hold only for a range of higher quantiles (remark \ref{remark:dependenceonDelta}).
+For central order approximations, the rate conditions for validity of using raw data do not hold, particularly for $(N, T)=(2000, 10)$.

-We present our results on figure \ref{figure:coverage:infiniteTails}.
-Fig. \ref{figure:coverage:infiniteTails} depicts coverage rates and lengths for the above confidence intervals for the two values of $N$ considered.
-In order to assess the impact of estimation noise, in fig. \ref{figure:coverage:finiteTailNoiseless} we plot the same results in a noiseless setting, that is, with $u_{it}=0$.
+Fig.\ \ref{figure:simulation-noisy} depicts our core simulation results.
+It depicts coverage rates and lengths for the above confidence intervals.
+In order to assess the impact of estimation noise, in fig. \ref{figure:simulation-noiseless} we also plot the same results in a noiseless setting, that is, with $u_{it}=0$.

-For inference on extreme quantiles, we recommend using extreme approximations.
-For smaller cross-section sample sizes, the quantiles of the limiting distribution should be estimated by subsampling.
-For larger samples, both subsampling and simulating from the limit distributions are viable options.
-Based on length properties, the mixed approach (1a and 1c) displays the best overall performance, and we recommend using it.